velartrill/velartrill.github.io/orig/kestrel.md

 So I bury the Ambassador, and kneel down to rob a corpse.

 "Kess?"
 Soshi asks, voice faltering, taking hold of my shoulder.
-Even through the metal and synth-leather of her combat gauntlets, the touch still manages to feel somehow intimate.
+Even through the metal and synth-leather of her dented combat gauntlets, the touch still manages to feel somehow intimate.
 "Are you alright?"

-"No." I pull a backup knife from the Guard's boot, and unbuckle the sheathe strapped below her waist.
+"No." I pull a holdout knife from the Guard's boot, and unbuckle the sheathe strapped below her waist.
 I slot the dagger into the sheathe and hold it to my leg, fastening the two straps tightly around my thigh.
-I slap the sheathe, making sure it's secure, and rest my hand on the hilt of the blade.
+I slap the sheath, making sure it's secure, and rest my hand on the hilt of the blade.
 It feels good to have a weapon again.
 It feels horrible to have a weapon again, but that can wait.

 I can have that meltdown when my friends' lives aren't hanging in the balance.

-"That was incredible," Soshten says softly, stroking my lower back.
+"That was incredible," Soshten says softly, caressing my lower back.
 "Insane, but incredible.
 I thought for certain you were dead when you came for that Guard."

 "We had to get her off you."
 The sound of my own voice, so matter-of-fact, is offputting.

 "I didn't know baselines even could fight like that."

 "We can't."
 I turn this way and that, scanning the hallway.
 Bear's methodically expropriating the assets of the other corpse.
-"I cranked up the voidskin servos.
+"I put the voidsuit in emergency mode.
 Battery's nearly dead."

 "That was smart," Soshten says.
 Smiling.
 Somehow, she's smiling.